-Effective May 1, 2020, director compensation was changed to an annual retainer to be paid in equal quarterly installments.
-All board members receive an annual base retainer of \$46,000.
+All board members receive an annual base retainer of \$46,000 paid in equal quarterly installments.
 The chairs of the Business Risk and the Governance/Stewardship committees are paid \$48,000, the Board Vice Chair is paid \$50,000, the Audit Chair is paid \$55,000 and the Board Chair is paid \$60,000, reflecting the unique responsibilities and significant additional time demands of these positions.

 Directors are expected to prepare for and attend seven regularly scheduled Board meetings and prior approval from the Board Chair is required for a Director to be excused from attending these meetings.
 The annual retainer will be reduced by \$5,000 for each unexcused absence.
 The retainer includes time spent for preparation and attendance at committee meetings, attending local customer service council meetings, attendance at the Association's annual meeting, attendance at the CoBank annual meeting, participation in up to two Premier Governance Series training sessions, attendance at the Farm Credit Council annual meeting (rotating schedule) and travel time to and from said meetings.
 Directors who are asked to serve on other boards to represent the Association or asked to participate in a special assignment may be paid an additional per diem of \$500 a day but only with prior approval of the Board Chair.
-Total compensation paid to the directors as a group during 2020 was \$740,000.
+Total compensation paid to the directors as a group during 2021 was \$812,917.
 Directors may elect to defer payment of all or part of their director compensation through a nonqualified deferred compensation plan.

-The following table presents the number of days served at Board meetings and other official Farm Credit East activities, and compensation paid to each director for the year ended December 31, 2020.
-Due to the COVID-19 pandemic, all 2020 meetings were held virtually except January.
+The following table presents the number of days served at Board meetings and other official Farm Credit East activities, and compensation paid to each director for the year ended December 31, 2021.
+The first three meetings were held virtually due to the COVID-19 pandemic; all other meetings were held in person.